flyinsky6/Deep_KsuccSite/README.md

 pandas(1.3.5)\
 matplotlib(3.5.2)
 # Dataset
 The dataset includes positive and negative examples with a window size of 33.
 # Model
-The best model can be download
+The best model of different feature can be downloaded.